 Marketo is a good option for medium to large-sized companies.
 It started life as a lead management tool so it’s aimed primarily at B2B companies.
 It's split into 5 main modules which can either be purchased separately or purchased together in an integrated platform.

 Integration for Marketo gives you access to over 550+ integration partners.
 They also have an API for customers who want to build their own integrations.

 The top benefits of Marketo are its advanced analytics and workflows.
 It’s apparently a really great tool for tech-savvy users who like to dig into the advanced features and really investigate what they can do with it.

-Each of the above platforms have an API so it’s possible to integrate them with your MIS and synchronize information about your customers, prospects and opportunities.
-We already have an existing integration with HubSpot, which allows users to have this synchronicity - your sales, marketing and estimating teams will all be looking at the same data and updating it in one place will update it everywhere.
+Each of the above platforms has an API so it’s possible to integrate them with your MIS and synchronize information about your customers, prospects, and opportunities.
+We already have an existing integration with HubSpot, which allows users to have this synchronicity - your sales, marketing, and estimating teams will all be looking at the same data, and updating it in one place will update it everywhere.